UWCS/stardust/README.md

 ## Dev Usage

 Most of the formatting is in the theme at [uwcs/new-site-theme](https://github.com/UWCS/new-site-theme/) and uses [Sass](https://sass-lang.com/) and [Bootstrap](https://getbootstrap.com/docs/5.3/getting-started/introduction/).
+The SASS is compiled separately, as it adds significant time to each `zola build` when it usually hasn't changed.
+Run `theme/uwcs/uwcs-bootstrap/build.sh` to re compile the css.
+This will call `sass` or `grass` if existing, otherwise will download `grass` for you (the Rust sass compiler that Zola uses).

 The basic structure of the project is explained in [Zola's docs](https://www.getzola.org/documentation/getting-started/directory-structure/).
 Referenced static files can be colocated (in same dir as markdown) or in the static folder separately.
 Kinda nice, but a bit limited if you want a page's images in a folder, but avoid making the page into a section.